Kartaverse/Reactor-Standalone/Install.md

 ![Prefs](Images/Reactor-Prefs.png)

 Keep in mind you need to have write permissions to the folder where you want Reactor to save the content to.
 If you do not have disk write permissions you will see error messages in the Reactor dialog when changing the settings.

-If you get locked out of Reactor from this action you will need to either edit the Reactor JSON preference file to modify the location or remove the JSON file to reset it back to the defaults.
+If an error occurs when customizing the Reactor Install Pathmap, that results in getting locked out of the Reactor GUI, you will need to either edit the Reactor JSON preference file to modify the location in a text editor, or remove the JSON file to reset it back to the defaults.